The most popular Open-source alternative to Windows is Linux. Linux is the standard server OS used by many governments and financial institutions.

-PIA VPN is undoubtedly one of the best VPN for Linux.
+Private Internet Access VPN is undoubtedly one of the best VPNs for Linux.
 It is very popular among the privacy fans of Linux.
-The impressive services offered by PIA come with security protocols including PPTP and L2TP-IPsec so that you can switch between both of them anytime you want.
-This best Linux VPN has more than 3000 SSL-secured servers in over 24 countries worldwide.
+The impressive services offered by PIA come with security protocols, including PPTP and L2TP-IPsec, so you can switch between them anytime.
+This best Linux VPN has more than 3000 SSL-secured servers in over 24 countries.

 It offers Linux script not just for Ubuntu but also for Mint and works swiftly for both.
 It has GUI as the Windows application.
-This best VPN for Linux permits up to 5 devices to simultaneously connect.
-The pricing plans offered by PIA VPN come with a 7-day money back guarantee and they include:
+This best VPN for Linux permits up to 5 devices to connect simultaneously.
+The pricing plans offered by PIA VPN come with a 7-day money-back guarantee.

 - Feasible pricing plans

 Ivacy VPN also comes in the list of 5 best VPNs for Linux, and its services are remarkable.
 It has really cracked the whip to gain this position which every other VPN strives hard to earn.
 It provides quality services with its Unique Selling Proposition (USP).
 Ivacy VPN has different support channels through which they offer 24/7 customer support services, and they are all exceptionally helpful and knowledgeable.

 This best Linux VPN uses advanced encryption protocols to protect online privacy and security.
 It also offers its Linux users services to protect them from data theft.
 This Linux VPN also allows you to bypass port blocking, firewalls, and ISP throttling.
 It lets you visit several restricted and censored websites.